LadyNaggaga/training-tutorials/content/efcore/getting-started/generating-databases-and-data-models.md

 ## Generating a Data Model from an Existing Database

-You can also have EF Core automatically generate a data model from an existing database (we'll walk through how to do this, but you don't have to follow along if you don't have a pre-existing database).
-To generate a model from a database, first create an EF Core project.
-Be sure to follow the steps in the [Installing EF Core](installing-ef-core.md) lesson so your project is properly connected to EF Core.
-Once your project is ready-to-go, navigate to the directory of your project which contains the `project.json` file in command line.
+We can also have EF Core automatically generate a data model from an existing database.
+First, we create an EF Core project by following the steps in the [Installing EF Core](installing-ef-core.md) lesson.
+Once the project is ready-to-go, navigate to the directory that contains the `project.json` file in command line.
 Next, run the [dotnet-ef-dbcontext-scaffold](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet#dotnet-ef-dbcontext-scaffold) command to create a model from the existing database.

 ```
 dotnet ef dbcontext scaffold <DB connection string> <DB provider namespace>